felixsu/astro-butteria/BUILD_PLAN.md

     * group the step based on its stage.
 Each stage is displayed inside collapsable element
     * each title is rendered as heading and have duration on the end right side
     * below the title is description that rendered in markdown format

+##### Task 1.4 - Create not found page

+define not found page into route `/404`.
+On this page, show `./public/not_found.png` image at the center of the screen.
+Above the image, print text "Whoops, food not found".
+Below the image, let user to back to `/` route which is index.astro page.
+Ensure the content of the page has center alignment both horizontally and vertically.